-The palace was commissioned around 1444 from the architect Michelozzo by Cosimo the Elder, patriarch of the Medici family, who had it built in Via Larga (current via Cavour) near the church of San Lorenzo was the first one in clear Renaissance style built in Florence.
+The Medici Riccardi Palace, the first purely Renaissance building built in Florence, was commissioned around 1444 to the architect Michelozzo by Cosimo the Elder, patriarch of the Medici family, who wanted it located in via Larga (today via Cavour) near the Church of San Lorenzo.

-After Cosimo de’ Medici became Grand Duke and moved to Palazzo Vecchio in 1540, the palace was still lived in by minor members of the family until 1659, when Ferdinand II sold it to the Riccardi marquises, who ordered considerable modifications and extensions.
-In its interior, a large hall was built which was painted in frescoes by Luca Giordano and which is one of the most significant examples of Baroque in Florence, while the architect Foggini designed the new staircase at the entrance.
-The courtyard was also rearranged in baroque style with the addition of antique marble pieces from the Riccardi collection.
+After Cosimo de’ Medici moved to the Palazzo Vecchio in 1540 when he became Grand Duke, the palace was lived in until 1659 by minor members of the family, until Ferdinand II sold it to the Riccardi Marquises, who considerably modified and enlarged the building.
+Among the changes was the addition of a large hall, which was frescoed by Luca Giordano, today one of the most important examples of the Baroque period in Florence, while the architect Foggini built the new entrance stairway.

 At the museum inside the palace, visitors can admire the Chapel of the Magi, frescoed in 1459 by Benozzo Gozzoli, whose decoration across three walls depicts the procession of the Magi: in reality, the decoration alludes explicitly to the parade that took place in Florence in 1439 for the Council.
 Indeed, the figures painted by Benozzo are recognizable as many important people from the period, including, of course, members of the Medici family.